7 Tips Every Electric Fence DIYer Should Know

 Whether you are a beginner or more experienced with electric fencing, here are some of our favorite tips from Gallagher Territory Managers and Support Techs, spanning across the country from California to the New England states, to help improve fencing skills.

 - Planning before you begin is key.
 Sketch out the area you are fencing.
 Think about water sources in relevance to the fence as well as gates wide enough to gather or move livestock with ease.
-Check out Gallagher’s Fence Selection tool to help you with this process.

 - Consider installing a temporary fence for a period of time to see if it works for your needs before installing a permanent one.